strawberrypy-developers/strawberrypy/docs/index.rst

 Quick start
 -----------

-Here, a quick example for calculating the single-point and PBC local topological invariant in the supercell framework for the Haldane model in presence of Anderson disorder.
-We can define the periodic model with either ``TBmodels`` or ``PythTB``, which is then passed to the ``Supercell`` class (when defining the supercell, we also need to specify the dimension of the supercell).
-Then, we can add some on-site random disorder and finally call the methods to compute the single-point and local invariants.
+Here, a quick example for calculating the single-point and the local topological invariant in the supercell framework for the Haldane model in presence of Anderson disorder.
+We can define the periodic model with either :python:`TBmodels` or :python:`PythTB`, which is then passed to the :python:`Supercell` class (when defining the supercell, we also need to specify its dimensions).
+Then, we can add on-site random disorder and finally call the methods to compute the quantities of interest.

 .. code:: python